YokeshD/TicTacToe-Python-Code/README.md

-# TicTacToe-Python-Code
+# Tic-Tac-Toe Python-Code
-XO / TicTacToe single player game coded using python The text file contains the python code of the game.
+XO / TicTacToe single player game coded using python This was developed for learning purpose.
+The text file contains the python code of the game.
 All descriptions are given as comment in the file.
 Thanks for downloading